-C. Maximise the potential of the natural and built environment
+C. Maximise the potential of the natural and built Evidenced By environment

 Monmouthshire has а spectacular natural environment, a unique heritage value and a culturally rich identity.
 We believe that necessary growth, development, and expansion of our place, need not compromise our distinctive offer - indeed it should complement and enhance it.
-We will play our part in tackling climate change.
-As an agricultural and food producing county, we recognize the moral and economic impetus around reducing food waste and the impact on greenhouse gases.
+As an agricultural and food producing county, we recognise the moral and economic impetus around reducing food waste and the impact on greenhouse gases.
 We support the principles of the 'circular economy' and the recycling & restoration of goods and want to work with businesses and organizations that subscribe to these too.

+We have declared a Climate Emergency and are committed to delivering the strategy and action plan to reduce the council's carbon emissions.
 We will maintain the internal corporate systems, policies and asset management plans that emphasis carbon reduction, energy resilience and a green council culture.
 Connected to this, we will safeguard the wider environmental interests of our rural communities through developing multi-agency approaches to road safety.

-We will continue to recognize the value of our culture and heritage in enhancing the livability of our county.
+We will continue to recognise the value of our culture and heritage in enhancing the livability of our county.
 We will work with partners and communities to enhance our high quality recreational and cultural facilities to provide opportunities for people to learn develop and enjoy themselves and help attract the talent so key to driving a strong economy.